Sopwith Triplane: Background

 During the First World War, the Sopwith Aviation Company became a prominent British manufacturer of military aircraft.
-It was amid this conflict that one of its employees, Herbert Smith, designed the Sopwith Pup, a single-seat biplane fighter aircraft which was described by aviation author J.M.
+Amid this conflict, one of its employees, Herbert Smith, designed the Sopwith Pup, a single-seat biplane fighter aircraft, which was described by aviation author J.M.
 Bruce as being "one of the world's greatest aeroplanes".
 While it was a capable fighter that possessed impressive handling qualities for its era, from an aerodynamic perspective, the Pup was an entirely conventional design.
-Certain figures, including those within Sopwith's experimental department, sought to develop a successor which would instead pioneer new concepts for such an aircraft; out of such ambitions would emerge the Triplane.
+Certain figures, including those within Sopwith's experimental department, sought to develop a successor that would instead pioneer new concepts for such an aircraft; out of such ambitions would emerge the Triplane.

-Early on, Sopwith decided to pursue development of the Triplane concept as a private venture initiative.
+Early on, Sopwith decided to pursue development of the Triplane concept as a private-venture initiative.
 The design, which was passed by the company's experimental department on 28 May 1916, was contemporary to the Sopwith L.R.T.Tr. project, which never progressed beyond the prototype stage; Bruce speculated that Smith may have been inspired by the L.R.T.Tr.'s atypical wing configuration to adopt the iconic triplane configuration for the new project.
 Beyond the obvious difference in terms of wing configuration, the Triplane's design largely conformed with that of the Pup.
 It has been described as being a "remarkably simple aircraft".